jonnonz1/nz-statute-book/acts/public/2005/ngati-tuwharetoa-bay-of-plenty-claims-settlement-act-2005.md

 ### 38 Purposes of statutory acknowledgements
-(1) The only purposes of the statutory acknowledgements are— (a) to require relevant consent authorities, the Environment Court, and the Historic Places Trust to have regard to the statutory acknowledgements, as provided for in sections 39 to 41; and
+(1) The only purposes of the statutory acknowledgements are— (a) to require relevant consent authorities, the Environment Court, and Heritage New Zealand Pouhere Taonga to have regard to the statutory acknowledgements, as provided for in sections 39 to 41; and
   (b) to require relevant consent authorities to forward summaries of resource consent applications to the governance entity, as provided for in section 43; and
   (c) to enable the governance entity and a member of Ngāti Tuwharetoa (Bay of Plenty) to cite the statutory acknowledgements as evidence of the association of Ngāti Tuwharetoa (Bay of Plenty) with the relevant statutory areas, as provided for in section 44; and
   (d) to provide a statement by Ngāti Tuwharetoa (Bay of Plenty) for inclusion in a deed of recognition of the association of Ngāti Tuwharetoa (Bay of Plenty) with a statutory area.